ogoregen/antebellum/README.md

 yourcooltexture.bind();
 yourthing.display();
 ```
-_you do not need to create or edit shaders as the default ones created for our program seem to be sufficient_
+_you do not need to create or edit shaders as the default ones created for our program are sufficient_